All posts

 The Verbiflow teamBy The Verbiflow team

 Every growth team has the same outbound stack now: Apollo for lists, Instantly for email, HeyReach for LinkedIn, Orum or Nooks for calls, a warmup tool, and a mess of Zaps holding it together.
-The problem isn’t that any one tool is bad.
-The problem is that outbound has become infrastructure, and everyone is still buying it like software.
+None of these tools are bad on their own.
+The trouble is that running outbound across all of them is now an infrastructure job, and most teams are still buying it like software.

 A sequencer queues messages.
 Infrastructure decides whether you have capacity, whether the domains stay healthy, who owns the prospect, what channel fires next, and where the reply lands.